CREATIVE AND CRITICAL THINKING FOR YOUNG MINDS

-Our courses offer tutor-led small group learning for 12- to 16-year-olds who will enjoy tackling new challenges, and having the opportunity to exchange fresh ideas with peers around the world.
-In an age of automated learning and exam-led regurgitation of facts, we teach students how to learn through intelligent questioning and lively debate.
+We offer fun, lively learning that encourages questioning and high level of interaction.
+Our courses offer tutor-led small group learning for 12- to 18-year-olds who will enjoy tackling new challenges, and having the opportunity to exchange fresh ideas with peers around the world.
+In an age of automated learning and exam-led regurgitation of facts, we teach students how to learn through intelligent questioning and debate.
 We help students to develop essential transferable skills - critical thinking, effective communication, good teamwork, creativity, understanding different perspectives - by exploring, in live groups, a spectrum of global challenges.

 WHAT EVERY STUDENT NEEDS TO KNOW

 Knowledge is available to all of us at the tap of a screen.
 What we really need to succeed in the globalised world are the transferable skills that enable us to use all that knowledge effectively: critical and creative thinking, shrewd analysis, the ability to process and synthesise information and to articulate ourselves well.
 These skills sit at the heart of the Catalyst programme.

 Catalyst is academic but not subject-specific, giving students from any and every discipline the know-how they need to be able to demonstrate above and beyond good grades.
 We kindle curiosity in cutting-edge issues, encouraging students to be reflective but also getting them to think on their feet.
 Our lively debates, STEAM-based challenges and collaborative group work make our students better equipped to succeed at school, in interviews, college and university careers and in the world beyond.